alexwlchan/alexwlchan.net/src/_articles/2025/2025-04-17-get-required-password.md

 date: 2025-04-17 06:51:06 +00:00
 title: "Beyond `None`: actionable error messages for `keyring.get_password()`"
 summary: I have a wrapper for `get_password()` so that if it can't find a password, you get an error that explains how to set the password, and what password you should choose.
-tags:
+topics:
-  - python
+  - Python
-  - error messages
+  - Error messages
 card_attribution: https://www.pexels.com/photo/close-up-of-keys-333837/
-old_syntax_highlighting: true
 ---

 I'm a big fan of [keyring][pypi], a Python module made by [Jason R. Coombs][jaraco] for storing secrets in the system keyring.